Beef and Potato Stew in a Cauldron

 Step 3:

 Wash and peel the potatoes.
-Cut large tubers into medium cubes.
-Leave the small potatoes whole.
+Cut large ones into medium cubes and leave small ones whole.

 Step 4: